jayakrishnachandra/render_ecotrack/README.md

 ## Overview

-The Calendar Log Backend is a Spring Boot-based application designed to handle all backend operations for the Calendar Log project.
-It serves as the API layer for handling user authentication, managing companies, and storing communication logs.
-The backend integrates with MongoDB for persistent storage and provides services for users and administrators to interact with the system.
-It uses token-based authentication and BCrypt for password encryption.
+The EcoTrack Backend is a Spring Boot-based application designed to manage backend operations for the EcoTrack project.
+It functions as the API layer for handling user authentication, managing water and electricity usage, and storing usage logs.
+The backend integrates with MongoDB for persistent storage and provides services for users and administrators to monitor and manage consumption.
+It employs token-based authentication and BCrypt for password encryption to ensure secure interactions.

 ## Features

-- **User Authentication**: Manages user registration, login, and token-based authentication.
-Passwords are encrypted using **BCrypt**.
+- **User Authentication**: Manages user registration, login, and token-based authentication with BCrypt-encrypted passwords.
-- **Company Management**: Admins can manage companies and communication methods.
-- **Communication Logs**: Stores and manages communication logs for each company.
+- **Usage Tracking**: Tracks daily water and electricity usage with real-time updates.
+- **Personalized Goals**: Allows users to set and manage personalized consumption targets.
+- **Usage Insights**: Provides detailed usage statistics and trends over daily, weekly, and monthly periods.
+- **Notifications**: Sends email alerts for goal achievements and overuse warnings.
-- **API Endpoints**: Exposes RESTful APIs for the frontend to interact with.
+- **API Endpoints**: Offers RESTful APIs for seamless frontend integration.
-- **Service Layer**: Handles business logic for communication methods, companies, and users.
+- **Service Layer**: Manages business logic for usage tracking, goal setting, and notifications.
-- **Token-Based Authentication**: JWT tokens are used for secure API access.
+- **Token-Based Authentication**: Ensures secure API access with JWT tokens.
-- **Database Integration**: Uses **MongoDB** as the database to store company data, communication logs, and user details.
+- **Database Integration**: Utilizes MongoDB to store user data, usage logs, and goal details.
-- **Deployed on Render.com**: The backend is deployed on Render for easy access and scalability.
+- **Deployment on Render.com**: Deployed on Render for reliability, scalability, and easy access.

 ## Technologies Used